 The Ad Hoc Advisory Committee on South Flow Arrivals was authorized by the City of San Jose City Council to explore possible solutions to address noise impacts on residents when weather conditions over San Jose International Airport require the Airport to operate in a "south flow" configuration.

-The Ad Hoc Advisory Committee began its deliberations on January 26, 2018, and is scheduled to meet through May 2018.
-The next meeting is scheduled for February 23, 2018.
-To view the Ad Hoc Advisory Committee agenda's and meeting minutes, as well as listen to audio recordings from past meetings, please click here.
+The Ad Hoc Advisory Committee finished it's work on May 18, 2018.
+To view the final report of the Ad Hoc Committee with recommendations to the Federal Aviation Administration and San Jose International Airport, please click here.
+To view the Ad Hoc Advisory Committee agenda's and meeting minutes, as well as listen to audio recordings from the meetings, please click here.

 On November 17, 2017, Representatives Eshoo, Speier, and Panetta released the FAA's updated final version of their response to recommendations made by the Select Committee on South Bay Arrivals.
 Click here to read the FAA Initiative to Address Noise Concerns of Santa Cruz/Santa Clara/San Mateo/San Francisco Counties - Update on Phase Two report.
 To read Congresswoman Anna Eshoo's comments on the report, click here.